RajavardhanT/RajavardhanT.github.io/index.md

 ![NPTEL_Course](SDR_NPTEL.jpg)

-# Books
+# Books Read

 +  <b>THE DAY WE FOUND THE UNIVERSE <b> by <i>Marcia Bartusiak<i>

 ![The_Day](The_day_we_found_the_universe.jpg)

 	It shows the evolution of human's understanding of the universe by studying the stars.
 This book is nothing less than a thriller.
 It takes you through the twists and turns of the conclusions made at crucial steps and their over turns.
 The complex human interactions are  protrayed to a good detail.
 You will know why the "Hubble Telescope" is named after him.

 +  <b>BLACK HOLE <b> by <i>Marcia Bartusiak<i>

 ![Black_Hole](Black_Hole.jpg)

 	It starts from the Newton's times and then takes you to the brink of the evidence leading to the possibility of the "holy grail" of physics at the event horizon of a black hole.
 It is intersting to note the image on the cover corresponds to the validation of the Einstein's General Theory of Relativity.

 +  <b> Einstein : A LIFE IN SCIENCE <b> by <i>Michael White and John Gribbin<i>

 ![Einstein_Book](Einstein_Book.jpg)

 	This shows why Einstein's name props in every discussion related to phyiscs.
 It takes you through a good journey of his life.
 Along the way, the scientific details are satifying and instills a sense of appreciation towards intellectual achievements themselves.

 + <b> Michael Faraday and The Royal Institution: The Genius of Man and Place   <b> by <i> John M. Thomas   <i>

 ![Faraday_Book](Faraday_Ri.jpg)

 	I read this book on Prof [Andrew Zangwill's recommendation](https://shepherd.com/best-books/biographies-of-physicists).

 Its a gem.